 Growing herbs indoors can provide a year-round crop of useful leaves The right sort of care will reward you and your family with more exciting food and fresh inspiration week after week.
+Herbs are rich in phytonutrients and offer excellent health boosting properties so there really are only benefits to having them.
 Here are a few tips on getting started and keeping a wide range of herbs in tip-top condition.

-These pots of fully-growing seedlings providing instant ready to harvest leaves, are not easy to keep for a long-time.
+These pots of fully-growing seedlings providing instant ready to harvest leaves are not easy to keep for a long time.
 Most of us either drown the roots with cold tap water regularly or allow them to dry out between watering.
 And what compost there is doesn’t contain enough plant food to support the plants long term.

 You can get them to be productive for much longer by watering with tepid water occasionally.
-Lift the pot to judge when the pot is much lighter and needs watering.
+Lift the pot to judge, and when the pot is much lighter it needs watering.
 Use a plant food to encourage fresh new growth and harvest carefully by pinching out the top leaves when needed.
-Alternatively, you can carefully divide up the plants and pot them up in pots of good potting compost.
+Alternatively, you can carefully divide up the plants and pot them up in lots of good potting compost.

 A vital ingredient to accompany roast lamb, boiled potatoes and peas.
 There are many different mints that also add a hint of other flavours including apple mint, ginger mint and Moroccan mint.

-Mint can be grown from seed, although your neighbour may have some roots that can be transplanted.
+Mint can be grown from seed although your neighbour may have some roots that can be transplanted.
 For best results plant seeds or roots into its own planter.
 The simple pillow of rich compost will provide a suitable size container and enough space for your crop to thrive.
 Once established feed your plant every fortnight to ensure a fresh supply of strong new shoot.

 Useful herbs often used in dishes originating in Italy, Spain and Greece, especially important to flavour authentic Moussaka.
 This tallish perennial plant (80cm to 100cm) thrives well in a sunny garden border, but can also be grown indoors on a sunny windowsill for several months.
-Sow seeds thinly in a pot of well drained seed and cutting compost.
+Sow seeds thinly in a pot of well-drained seed/ cutting compost.
 Keep in a warm place above 20°C and germination should take about three weeks.
 When the new plants have developed true leaves, transplant 6 seedlings to a herb planter to give them room to produce a good root system.
 Begin picking the top of shoots when they reach 10cm tall.
 During the summer move the plants to a sunny spot in the garden.

 This tender annual must be grown indoors during autumn and winter and makes a useful addition to any windowsill.
 Sow seeds in pots every six weeks to have fresh supplies throughout the winter.

-A member of the onion family, grown for the grass-like leaves that carry a subtle hint of onion rather than the harsh flavour of fresh onion bulbs.
+A member of the onion family grown for the grass-like leaves that carry a subtle hint of onion rather than the harsh flavour of fresh onion bulbs.
 Cut up fine, the leaves are used in dishes to provide a mild yet distinctive onion flavour.
 A favourite for omelettes, cream cheese, sauces and of course to add to sour cream to liven up baked potatoes.
 You can also find chives that have a hint of garlic.

-Grown for their spicy seeds and their green leaves that are also know as Cilantro, this herb is a must in salads and as a fragrant green addition to Indian and Chinese curries.
+Grown for their spicy seeds and their green leaves that are also known as Cilantro, this herb is a must in salads and as a fragrant green addition to Indian and Chinese curries.
 The seeds are a vital ingredient to curry powder.

 A hardy perennial bush that produces pungent green leaves that are used sparingly in sausages, forcemeat stuffing, bean and tomato dishes.
-Can be grown from seed, but as you will only need one or two plants they are best bought as seedlings from your local garden centre.
-For a decorative indoor herb garden, plant the pot in a Miracle-Gro Gro Your Own Herb Planter along with three other herb plants such as thyme, tarragon and winter savoury.
+Can be grown from seed but as you will only need one or two plants they are best bought as seedlings from your local garden centre.
+For a decorative indoor herb garden plant the pot in a Miracle-Gro Gro ‘Your Own Herb Planter’ along with three other herb plants such as Thyme, Tarragon and Winter Savoury.

 Rosemary can be grown from seed, although germination is often slow and erratic.
 Better to buy a seedling plant in spring and to plant out in summer.
 Rosemary will enjoy a sunny spot in shrub or flower border or you can plant in a container that can be placed in a sunny but sheltered place on the patio.
 The plants are not long-lived as they are slightly tender and after a few years need replacing as they become bare and straggly.